 If you get audited for your business profits and losses, the IRS can view only your business bank statements.
 The IRS would have to specifically request access to your personal accounts to review them, giving you an additional layer of defense.

-If you’re consistently bringing in income from your side hustle, you likely need to pay estimated taxes.
+Those consistently bringing in income from a side hustle will likely need to pay estimated taxes.
 If your side hustle is functioning as a business, you’ll likely need to pay both personal income and business income tax.
-Paying your quarterly taxes can be a hassle if all of your income and expenses going through your personal account.
+Paying your quarterly taxes can be a hassle if all of your income and expenses go through your personal account.
 That’s because it can be difficult to figure out exactly how much you earned or spent.
-A business account streamlines things.
+A business account helps to streamline things.

 “A separate business account makes tracking income and expenses so much easier,” Zimmelman says.